 BADBOY Blasters Inc COMPANY 1720 Wallace Ave Canton,Ohio 44705.
 BADBOY Blasters equipment should be properly maintained per the operating instructions.
 For peak performance of your equipment, use only genuine BADBOY Blasters replacement parts; accept no substitutes!
 The use of non-BADBOY Blasters parts will void the warranty.
-To order replacement parts, contact BADBOY Blasters @ 1-330-454-2699, or e-mail us @ badboyblasters@yahoo.com or our website www.badboyblasters.com and we will get back with you.
-CAUTION Never use silica-based abrasives in a BADBOY blast system.
-DUST COLLECTOR
+To order replacement parts, contact BADBOY Blasters @ 1-330-454-2699, fax us at 330-454-9690, or e-mail us @ badboyblasters@yahoo.com or our website www.badboyblasters.com and we will get back with you.